axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 The attribute `inputFileText` specifies the text witch appears next to the icon in the [axa-input-file](https://github.com/axa-ch/patterns-library/blob/develop/src/components/10-atoms/input-file/README.md).

-### maxSizeOfSingleFileMB
+### maxSizeOfSingleFileKB

-The attribute `maxSizeOfSingleFileMB` specifies the maximal size a single file can have.
+The attribute `maxSizeOfSingleFileKB` specifies the maximal size a single compressed file can have.
 A file which is to big gets displayed as a wrong file.

-### maxSizeOfAllFilesMB
+### maxSizeOfAllFilesKB

-The attribute `maxSizeOfAllFilesMB` specifies the maximal size all files together can have.
+The attribute `maxSizeOfAllFilesKB` specifies the maximal size all compressed files together can have.
 Every File that is over the limit gets displayed as a wrong file.

 ### maxNumberOfFiles